MaLA-LM/GlotEval-HumanEval/docs/src/components/metrics.rst

    - ``handleCategoryChange(category)``: Function for selecting and deselecting Categories.
    - ``handleValueChange(value)``: Function for selecting and deselecting Values.
    - ``handleLanguageChange(language)``: Function for selecting and deselecting Languages.
    - ``handleSelectAllResourcesMALA(benchmark, value)``: Function for selecting all Languages associated with Resources (MALA).
    - ``handleSelectAllWritingSystems(benchmark, value)``: Function for selecting all Languages associated with Writing Systems.
-   - ``handleSelectAllResourcesJoshi(benchmark, value)``: Function for selecting all Languages associated with Resources (Joshi)
+   - ``handleSelectAllResourcesJoshi(benchmark, value)``: Function for selecting all Languages associated with Resources (Joshi).
    - ``handleSubmit()``: Function for handling Submit button.

    **Dependencies:**